 The main story picks things up in 2281, four years after the events of the last game.
 Your character is a simple courier for the Mojave Express, tasked with delivering a package known only as “the Platinum Chip” to New Vegas (the rebuilt, and even sleazier, incarnation of Las Vegas).
-During this seemingly innocuous venture, the courier is ambushed by a gang led by Benny (voiced by Matthew Perry), leader of New Vegas’s Tops Casino.
+During this seemingly innocuous venture, the courier is ambushed by a gang led by Benny (voiced by Matthew Perry), leader of New Vegas’s Tops Casino, to be able to play on this casinos you should always practice on an online casino like PokieGuide.nz first or visit online slots to get more practice as well.
 After being shot and left for dead (as well as the Platinum Chip stolen), the courier is saved and brought to the town of Goodsprings by Victor the Robot (William Sadler).
 After being healed, he or she (depending on the player’s choice of gender) sets out to find Benny and the chip in New Vegas, which rests under the control of the seemingly benign but publicly invisible ruler Mr. House (Rene Auberjonois).
 However, as the story unravels, the Platinum Chip is revealed to be desired by Mr. House to upgrade his robot security army.
 He seeks not only to maintain control of New Vegas, but also the Hoover Dam, which would effectively give him control of the entire region.
 He’s far from the only one seeking complete control, as there’s also Benny himself, the New California Republic (NCR) army, and the Roman-styled slaver army Caesar’s Legion.

 That’s just scratching the surface, as the courier will discover a seemingly endless and eclectic array of groups looking for some kind of a claim in power.
 There’s the Brotherhood of Steel, the persistent remainders of the U.S. military looking to claim any weapons they deem potentially dangerous.
 The Powder Gangers, a cluster of escaped convicts, roam all across the land and make their presence known by hurling sticks of dynamite at passersby.
 The Great Khans, a ruthless tribe of traders and drug dealers, occupy the canyons and seek to ally with the Caesar’s Legion.
 The Boomers, a surprisingly friendly community should you survive the fusillade of missiles they launch at trespassers, occupy a nearby military base.
 In the middle of this multi-faceted civil war is the courier, who goes from carrying out a routine job to being the steward of the scramble for the New Vegas region.
 Whether you choose to side with Mr. House, NCR, the Legion, or scheme to rule the strip yourself will determine the outcome and the fates of all those who occupy the land.